ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 ### Office 365 services and add-ins

 Office 365 centrally manages Office services and add-ins.
 Office services and add-ins can enhance both the way information is accessed and the way business is conducted.
-Enabling Services and Add-ins also comes with risks (such as the risk of data loss).
-Out of the box several services and add-ins are configured within the portal.
+Enabling Services and Add-ins also comes with risks, such as the risk of data being shared with other Microsoft services outside of the tenant boundary, or shared outside of Australian data centre locations.
+Out of the box, several services and add-ins are configured within the portal.

-The design will take into consideration the services and add-in that are part of Office 365.
-The design decision is based on the requirement provided by the Agency and location of the application that is hosted on.
+The design will take into consideration the services and add-ins that are part of Office 365.
+The design decision is based on the requirement provided by the Agency and application that is hosted on.

 Services and Add-ins Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
+Azure Speech Services | Disabled | Enabling the organization-wide language model allows Azure speech service to gather data from emails and other locations to improve M365 applications that use Azure Speech Services.
+There is no requirement for text to speech in the blueprint and should be evaluated further if there is an agency requirement.
-Azure Speech Services | Disabled | Default setting Bookings | Disabled | Exposes a public web page.
-No requirement.
+Bookings | Disabled | Exposes a public web page that provides access to users calendars for 3rd parties.
+There is no requirement to enable the feature as other methods of collaboration are in use.
 Calendar | Disabled | External sharing is disabled to prevent potential data spills.
-Cortana | Disabled | To align with ACSC Windows 10 1709 hardening, Page 55.
+Cortana | Disabled | To align with ACSC Windows 10 1909 hardening recommendations to disable Windows web results and Cortana, to limit the risk of accidental disclosure of sensitive information.
-Microsoft Graph Data Connect | Enabled | API connectivity required for solution management.
+Microsoft Graph Data Connect | Enabled | API connectivity is required for solution management.
 Microsoft Search in Bing | Disabled | Microsoft Search integrates with bing.com for Search.
 Office 365 data is indexed to provide bing.com search functionality and is therefore not desirable for this design.
-Microsoft communication to users | Disabled | System admins will be responsible for communication to users Modern Authentication | Enabled | Modern authentication is a group of technologies that combines authentication, authorisation and conditional access policies to secure an Office 365 tenant.
+Microsoft communication to users | Disabled | System administrators will be responsible for gathering the relevant information for communication to users.
+Modern Authentication | Enabled | Modern authentication is a group of technologies that combines authentication, authorisation and conditional access policies to secure an Office 365 tenant.
 Enabling of Modern Authentication provides ability to use Multi Factor Authentication.
-MyAnalytics | Enabled | Provides users with details about their usage of Office 365 External Office 365 group content sharing | Enabled | External collaboration will be conducted in Microsoft Teams which relies on Microsoft 365 groups
+MyAnalytics | Enabled | Provides users with details about their usage of Office 365.
+External Office 365 group content sharing | Enabled | External collaboration will be conducted in Microsoft Teams and SharePoint online, which relies on Microsoft 365 groups.
+Agencies should only select agencies that they trust to collaborate with after completing a risk assessment.
 ‎Office‎ software download settings | Disabled | Only one instance of the Office Suite is to be installed per user on their Government issued device.
-Office applications will be deployed to users via the Business Store.
+Office applications will be deployed to users endpoint devices via Intune or MECM (Microsoft Endpoint Configuration Manager).
-Office What's New management preview | Disabled | System admins will be responsible for communication to users.
+Office What's New management preview | Disabled | System administrators will be responsible for gathering the relevant information for communication to users.
-Office on the web | Disabled | Do not allow users to open files in third party storage Reports | Disabled | Disable data reporting to Microsoft on Office 365 usage.
+Office on the web | Disabled | Do not allow users to open files in third party storage services in Office on the web as this may introduce risk of information disclosure or malicious content.
+Reports | Disabled | Disable data reporting to Microsoft on Office 365 usage.
 SharePoint | Enabled | New and Existing guests must sign in or provide a verification code when accessing SharePoint data.
-External Sway sharing | Disabled | External collaboration will be conducted in teams.
+External Sway sharing | Disabled | External collaboration will be conducted in Teams or SharePoint online.
 User owned apps and services | Disabled | Applications will be delivered via the Business Store, there is no need to have the Official Store enabled.

 ### Role based access control

-Role Based Access Control (RBAC) defines what an end user or administrator can do.
+Role Based Access Control (RBAC) defines what a user or administrator has access to (data or user actions) based on the user's job function (role) within the organisation.
 In relation to system administration, RBAC provides various roles each of which can only perform certain tasks.
 For example, help desk staff may be able to only view certain resources, whereas system administrators could view, create, and delete those resources.
 Office 365 provides a subset of administrative roles available in Microsoft Azure.

 Privileged Identity Management (PIM) can be leveraged to enhance the RBAC model for Azure Active Directory role-based management access, and parts of other Microsoft services like Office 365 and Microsoft Endpoint Manager.
 PIM requests are made through the Azure portal for elevated access only when they are required, and access is expired after a specified period.

+PIM requires an Azure AD Premium P2 license which is included with Microsoft 365 E5 licensing or E5 Security Step-up licensing .

 The following Office 365 roles can be assigned via PIM:

-* Exchange administrator
+* Exchange administrator.
-* Exchange recipient administrator
+* Exchange recipient administrator.
-* SharePoint administrator
+* SharePoint administrator.
-* Teams administrator
+* Teams administrator.
-* Teams Communications administrator
+* Teams Communications administrator.
-* Teams Communications support engineer
+* Teams Communications support engineer.
-* Teams Communications support specialist
+* Teams Communications support specialist.
-* Power BI Administrator
+* Power BI Administrator.
-* Power Platform administrator
+* Power Platform administrator.
-* Customer Lockbox Administrator
+* Customer Lockbox Administrator.
-* Intune administrator
+* Intune administrator.
-* Office Apps administrator
+* Office Apps administrator.
-* Message Center Privacy Reader
+* Message Center Privacy Reader.
-* Message Center Reader
+* Message Center Reader.
-* Security administrator
+* Security administrator.
-* Security reader
+* Security reader.

+Note, using PIM for the SharePoint administrator role, the Device administrator role, and roles trying to access the Microsoft Security and Compliance Center might experience delays of up to a few hours after activating the role, see [](https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-roles) for further information.

-Role Based and Access Control Design Decisions for all agencies and implementation types
+Role Based and Access Control Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---